marinade-finance/delegation-strategy-2/collect/README.md

 answer for reply 404, which is recorded as "no floor stated", not as a failure. `GITHUB_TOKEN` raises the GitHub rate limit but is not needed for a single run.

-`available_epoch` is not resolved here: placing a timestamp in an epoch needs the `epochs` table, so `collect` emits `released_at` and `store releases` does the mapping.
+`available_epoch` is not stored at all: `collect` emits `released_at` and the read resolves the epoch against the `epochs` table.

-The cluster's own feature-gate floors are not collected: no API serves them, so they are a static table, `store/release_feature_gates.csv`, read through `store::feature_gates`.
+The feature-gate floor is the running maximum, over the gates activated so far, of the version each gate shipped in -- the rule Anza's wiki states.
+The tracker JSON gives the version, the gate's own account gives the activation slot, and `version-floor.json` is read as a cross-check: a derived newest floor that disagrees with Anza's published `current` is a `warn!`.
+Only the newest `--latest-gates-to-read` gates are read, since each one costs an account read; the older history is seeded by `migrations/0027-releases.sql`, and a larger window rebuilds more of it.